What Is a Syme Amputation?

 Skin staples or sutures are removed when the wound is healed.
 Swelling can be managed with a compression stocking, but it is normal to have swelling for up to a year after surgery.

 After the wound is healed and the majority of the leg swelling is gone, an experienced prosthetist makes a prosthesis (artificial limb) for the lower leg and stump.
 The prosthesis may need multiple adjustments so it fits properly.
-When the prosthesis is ready, additional therapy is done to learn how to walk well with the prosthesis.
+When the prosthesis is ready, the patient will undergo additional therapy to learn how to walk well with the prosthesis.

 Risks and Complications